 Tulsa Crime Stoppers in partnership with the Tulsa Police Department is proud to announce the launch of the Etch and Protect Program for catalytic converters.
 We believe using this tool will deter and prevent the theft of catalytic converters, which has affected many of our community members.

 Tulsa Crime Stoppers is partnering with local businesses to help prevent catalytic converter thefts.
-Bill Knight Ford, 9607 S. Memorial Drive, Jackie Cooper INFINITI, Don Thornton Volkswagen, 4240 S. Memorial, Fowler Ford, 3400 S. Sheridan Rd. and Fowler Toyato, 6868 E. Broken Arrow Frontage Rd.
+Bill Knight Ford, 9607 S. Memorial Drive, Jackie Cooper INFINITI, Don Thornton Volkswagen, 4240 S. Memorial, Fowler Ford, 3400 S. Sheridan Rd. and Fowler Toyato, 6868 E. Broken Arrow Frontage Rd, and all 17 Jiffy Lube locations in the Tulsa County area.

 Catalytic converters have become a hot commodity for thieves because of their value, relative ease to steal (unbolt or cut out), and lack of identifying markings.
 The lack of identification makes it hard to identify victims and successfully apprehend and prosecute criminals.